mlesniak/mlesniak.github.io/ideas.md

 ---
 title: Collection of topics
-subtitle: ...I'd love to explore in-depth.
 ---

-(We need a header here to allow jumping back to the home page).

 This is a probably ever growing list of ideas for concepts I would love to explore.